Where to Stay in Gothenburg with Kids: Best Family-Friendly Hotels by Neighbourhood

 1. Gothia Towers (from around £130/night)

-Directly opposite Liseberg, Gothia Towers is impossible to miss - three towers rising above Korsvägen, connected to the Swedish Exhibition and Congress Centre.
-Family rooms and connecting rooms are available, breakfast is included, and the hotel has a Kids Corner with toys and a play kitchen for younger children, and a Kids Hangout with ping pong, shuffleboard and table football for older ones.
-Children under 12 stay free, which makes a real difference to the overall cost.
-Also in Gothia Towers is the bar and restaurant Heaven 23 on the 23rd floor which is famous for having the best räkmacka (the classic west coast open prawn sandwich with egg and mayonnaise) in Gothenburg, and I definitely would agree!
+Directly opposite Liseberg, Gothia Towers is impossible to miss.
+It features three huge towers rising above Korsvägen, connected to the Swedish Exhibition and Congress Centre.
+They offer family rooms and connecting rooms, and include breakfast in the rate.
+The hotel is brilliant for keeping little ones entertained, featuring a Kids Corner with toys and a play kitchen, plus a Kids Hangout with ping pong and shuffleboard for older children.
+Children under 12 stay free, which makes a massive difference to the overall cost.
+You also absolutely have to check out the bar and restaurant Heaven 23 on the 23rd floor.
+It is famous for having the best räkmacka (the classic west coast open prawn sandwich) in Gothenburg, and I definitely agree!

 2. Liseberg Grand Curiosa Hotel (from around £140/night)

 If you want an unforgettable experience for your kid then you have to stay at Liseberg Grand Curiosa Hotel.
 It's by far the most family friendly hotel on the list and it is directly connected to the entrance of Liseberg amusement park.
 The standard Grand Curiosa room sleeps five, with a double bed for the adults and a separate sleeping alcove with bunk beds.
-It's a place full of imagination with a carousel in the breakfast restaurant, a slide which winds from the second floor down to the lobby and three playrooms, a cinema for children, and crafts sessions.
-It's incredibly popular for families and the type of place your kids will always remember so I would highly recommend booking early as it tends to sell out quickly.
+The entire place is full of imagination.
+There is a working Merry Go Round Carousel right in the breakfast restaurant, a slide that winds from the second floor down to the lobby, three playrooms, and even a children's cinema.
+It is incredibly popular, so I highly recommend booking early as it sells out quickly.

 Haga & Järntorget: For Old Town Charm, Cosy Cafes and the Waterfront